leeprovoost/go-curated-resources/README.md

 # go-curated-resources

-A list of useful Go articles, blog posts, projects, etc. that I use during my work.
+A list of useful Go (golang) articles, blog posts, projects, etc. that I use during my work.
 I've added a date to each link to show when I've added it to this page.
 This is not intended to be a competitor to the excellent [awesome-go](https://github.com/avelino/awesome-go) project.

 ## Reading